KU Editorial Style Guide

 divorce — Use the same standards for men and women in deciding whether to mention marital status in a story.
 Avoid describing a woman as a divorcee, or a man as a divorce, unless used in an essential quote.
 When the news isn’t about a marital breakup, but marital status is relevant, say in the body of the story that the woman or man is divorced.

-doctor* — Use Dr. in first reference as a formal title before the name of an individual who holds a doctor of dental surgery, doctor of medicine, doctor of optometry, doctor of osteopathic medicine, doctor of podiatric medicine, or doctor of veterinary medicine: Dr. Jonas Salk.
+doctor* — Use Dr. in first reference as a formal title before the name of an individual who holds a doctor of dental surgery, doctor of medicine, doctor of optometry, doctor of osteopathic medicine, doctor of podiatric medicine, or doctor of veterinary medicine.
+At KU, use Dr. in first reference as a formal title before other types of doctoral degrees: Dr. Kenneth S. Hawkinson.

 The form Dr., or Drs., in a plural construction, applies to all first-reference uses before a name, including direct quotations.
 Do not continue to use Dr. in subsequent references.

 Cassandra Karoub, who has a doctorate in mathematics, was lead researcher.
-In a list: Stephanie D’Ercole, Ph.D.
+U.S. first lady Jill Biden, who has a doctorate in education, plans to continue teaching.
+U.S. second gentleman Doug Emhoff, a lawyer, is joining the faculty of Georgetown Law.
+In a list: Stephanie Sanchez, Ph.D.

 dorm* — Use residence hall, rather than dorm.
 Avoid dormitory.